eheimer/openworld_api/README.md

 Node/Express API for Openworld game

+## Nestjs

+With the impending migration to Nestjs framework, some of the details below may change, but this file should be updated to reflect the current state of the app.

 ## OpenAPI

 - openapi config has been split into individual files in the config/openapi directory